David Jang

-David Jang (born October 30, 1949) is a Korean American professor, Christian theologian, and pastor.
+David Jang is a South Korean professor, Christian theologian, and pastor.
 He has founded several Christian organizations, including Olivet University in San Francisco, Christian Today headquartered in Korea, Christian Daily Korea, and Christianity Daily in Los Angeles, CA. He served as a member of the North American Council of the World Evangelical Alliance (WEA) from 2007 to 2018, the former president of World Olivet Assembly, the founder and first international president of Olivet University, and current president of the Holy Bible Society.
 Jang was also the 88th President of the General Assembly of the Presbyterian Church in Korea.
-He has traveled around the world, including Africa, East and South Asia, Europe, and North and South America, advising churches, educational institutions, and other Christian ministries.

 Career

-Jang grew up in South Korea in a Christian family and was raised in the Presbyterian tradition.
+Jang grew up in South Korea in a Presbyterian family.
 As a young man he spent much time in Bible study, vigil prayer meetings, and evangelism.
 He pursued theological studies at Hanshin University and received two degrees, a Bachelor of Theology (B.Th.) and a Master of Divinity (M.Div.).
 He also earned an M.A. in Communications from Yonsei University and completed his formal studies with a Ph.D. in Public Administration of Social Welfare from Dankook University.
 While he was studying, Jang participated in missions and teaching, serving in campus fellowships and churches, and lectured in theology.

+In a 2002 message, Jang explained that the world has entered a modern deluge: instead of water, modern society is drowning in information.
+Information is everywhere, but “there is no water to drink.”
+To rescue it, his community would build a new ark to raise the truth above the flood, including evangelical groups, Olivet University, and media outlets, supported by various business activities.